vcsjones/vcsjones.dev/_posts/2015-08-16-examining-the-details-of-public-key-pinning.md

 producing a Public-Key-Pin hash.

 The hash needs to include a little more information.
-For example, hashing just the public key doesn’t include certain other components, like what algorithm the key is, such as RSA or ECDSA.
+For example, hashing just the public key doesn't include certain other components, like what algorithm the key is, such as RSA or ECDSA.
 Other relevant information should be included as well, such as the public key exponent for RSA, or the identifier of the elliptic curve for ECDSA, or algorithm parameters.

 Why do we need these extra values?
 Adam Langley has the details on his blog:

->Also, we’re hashing the SubjectPublicKeyInfo not the public key bit string.
+>Also, we're hashing the SubjectPublicKeyInfo not the public key bit string.
 The SPKI includes the type of the public key and some parameters along with the public key itself.
 This is important because just hashing the public key leaves one open to misinterpretation attacks.
 Consider a Diffie-Hellman public key: if